zmenciso/zc_plot/README.md

 If no input and kwargs are given, prints the usage for the given PLOT.
 ```

-This script can also do plotting with Maestro summary data instead of a
+This script can also do plotting with **other forms of data** instead of a
+waveform, so long as the selected plotting function supports it.
+For Maestro
-waveform.
-In this case, use the `-s` or `--summary` switch and ensure that the
+summary data, use the `-s` or `--summary` switch.
+For a raw CSV file, use the
-selected plotting function supports it.
+`-r` or `--raw` switch.

 To provide a multi-word kwarg, either enclose the entire kwarg definition in
 quotes or just the value, e.g.: